lorcan2440/lorcan2440.github.io/content/home/experience.md

     date_start: '2024-09-01'
     date_end:
     description: |2-
-        * Devised academic curricula and script for educational maths and engineering tutorial videos on YouTube.
+        * Devised academic curricula and scripts for educational maths and engineering tutorial videos on YouTube.
-        * Collaborated with a YouTuber with over 3 million subscribers (Professor Dave Explains), who animated, voiced and published the videos on his channel.
+        * Collaborated with a YouTuber with over 3 million subscribers ([Professor Dave Explains](https://www.youtube.com/@ProfessorDaveExplains)), who animated, voiced and published the videos.
-        * Tutorial topics included differential equations (ODEs and PDEs) and four branches of engineering (electrical, mechanical, chemical, structural), for a total of ~100 videos at ~10 minutes each.
+        * Tutorial topics included [differential equations (ODEs and PDEs)](https://www.youtube.com/playlist?list=PLybg94GvOJ9FwwFOmp8sGTHZRiTWPYSs1) and four branches of engineering (electrical, mechanical, chemical, structural: in progress), for a total of ~100 videos at ~10 minutes each.

   - title: Founder
     company: Sublime Shines